Raspberry Jam Crostata

 Preheat oven to 350 degrees.

-Mix together the flours and sugar in a large bowl or in the bowl of a food processer.
+Mix together the flours and sugar in a large bowl or in the bowl of a food processor.
 Cut the cold butter into the flour and sugar by pulsing the processor or, if using hands, rub the butter into the flour until you get a crumbly mixture and there are no more visible butter pieces.
 Add the vanilla and citrus zest at the end as the mixture is coming together.
+Add the cold water at the end.
+Start with 1 tablespoon and add more if needed, just to bring the dough together.
+It should still be quite crumbly.

-Place the dough into a 9- to 10-inch pie or tart pan that has been buttered or sprayed with oil.
-Simply press the dough into the bottom and sides of the tart pan.
-Bake the shortbread crust for 5-7 minutes.
+Next, take the dough out of the refrigerator and place into a 9- to 10-inch pie or tart pan that has been buttered or sprayed with oil (if needed).
+Simply press the dough into the bottom and sides of the tart pan with your fingers.
+Use a fork to prick small holes in the dough over the entire surface.
+Bake the shortbread crust for 5-7 minutes until it just starts to get brown.

 Top the crostata with chopped nuts to add another element of taste and crunch.
 Use about 1/2 cup of chopped nuts, such as almonds, walnuts, or hazelnuts.